tpwres/teczki-polskiego-wrestlingu/content/o/dfw.md

 ### Scene relations

-DFW had neither the budget nor the status for any sort of foreign guests, and they had none.
+DFW had neither budget nor recognition for any sort of foreign guests, and they had none.
 On the Polish scene, they were cooperating with PpW, with some of their talent, notably Charlie and [Direk](@/w/direk.md) appearing at PpW's backyard-era events.
 At [Recent Dreams](@/e/dfw/2017-04-23-dfw-recent-dreams.md), PJ Blake had a comedy match against [Amisz](@/w/axel-fox.md), at that time merely an internet personality, still to make his [debut for MZW](@/e/mzw/2017-12-02-mzw-freak-show.md) later that year.
-They also returned to the newer, more professional PpW after 2019.
+Direk and Charlie also returned to the new, more professional PpW after 2019.

-After the organization dissolved in 2018, some unspecified wrestlers were announced to have joined the Polish Wrestling Academy (PAW), that is MZW's wrestling school.
+After the organization dissolved in 2018, some unspecified wrestlers were announced to have joined the Polish Wrestling Academy (PAW), which is MZW's wrestling school.

 ### Championships

-DFW had one singles championship, introduced and crowned at the first (and only) [Tournament of Dreams](@/e/dfw/2016-08-20-dfw-tournament-of-dreams-2.md).
-The inaugural champion was [Chris Hunter](@/w/chris-hunter.md), and the final person to hold the belt was Norris.
+DFW had one singles championship, introduced and awarded at the first (and only) [Tournament of Dreams](@/e/dfw/2016-08-20-dfw-tournament-of-dreams-2.md).
+The inaugural champion was Chris Hunter, and the final person to hold the belt was Norris.

 Norris brought the belt to PpW, although it was never defended there.
 At some point, the belt's faceplate was damaged, showing a large fracture line down the middle.
 The plate was also removed from the leather strap, which was reused for another belt.